Setting up the various emotional facets of this story will take a little time, so I broke it up into two posts.

 “Yes, sir?”
 I asked.

 “Take your clothes off right here and leave them and then go to your room,” he calmly said.
 The garage door wasn’t closed yet, but I did as he asked.
-He walked up behind me and somewhat shielded me from view of anyone walking by.
+He walked up behind me and somewhat shielded me from view of anyone who might walk by.
 “And as you wait for me I want you to hold this.”
 He took off his belt and handed it to me.
 “Now, off to your room.
 I’ll be there when I am done with the door.”

 Wow.
 That sure sent me a powerful message.
 It was odd walking through the house naked.
 I went to our room and stood in the corner, belt in hand.
 I was nervous and still crying about the events that transpired thus far and over the weight I had put on this moment.
 I didn’t realize how hard it was to stand in a corner for so long.
 It seemed like forever.
 I continued to try and reassure myself that all would work out and we would be better for having DD to guide us.
 It was at least thirty minutes before Mike came in the room.